If your CSV file doesn't upload properly, you might see one of the error messages below. Read on for troubleshooting

 - debit and credit amounts (either in one column or 2 seperate columns)

 - descriptions columns

 If you have more than 4 columns, try removing any columns that are not your date, description or amounts.

-If the CSV file is still not uploading when you have a separate debit column and credit column, then move the debit amounts and credit amounts into a single column.
+If the CSV file is not uploading when you have a separate debit column and credit column, then try moving the debit amounts and credit amounts into a single column.

 Error: "Wave is having difficulty reading the file you uploaded"